miikka/cardboard-interceptor/README.md

 # cardboard-interceptor

-> Tehdään pahvinen ensin. -Jufo Peltomaa
+> Tehdään pahvinen ensin. *-Jufo Peltomaa*

 An implementation of the [interceptor pattern][pedestal].
+I made this library to study the idea of interceptors.

 Goals: